officelearn/azure-docs.sv-se/articles/active-directory-b2c/active-directory-b2c-quickstarts-desktop-app.md

 ## <a name="next-steps"></a>Nästa steg

-I den här snabb starten använde du ett exempel på ett Skriv bords program för att:
+In this quickstart, you used a sample desktop application to:

-* Logga in med en anpassad inloggnings sida
+* Sign in with a custom login page
-* Logga in med en social identitetsprovider
+* Sign in with a social identity provider
-* Skapa ett Azure AD B2C konto
+* Create an Azure AD B2C account
-* Anropa ett webb-API som skyddas av Azure AD B2C
+* Call a web API protected by Azure AD B2C

-Kom igång med att skapa en egen Azure AD B2C-klientorganisation.
+Kom igång med att skapa en egen Azure AD B2C-klient.

 > [!div class="nextstepaction"]
 > [Skapa en Azure Active Directory B2C-klientorganisation i Azure-portalen](tutorial-create-tenant.md)